openstack/heat/doc/source/man/heat-engine.rst

 DESCRIPTION
 ===========
-Heat is the heat project server with an internal api called by the heat-api.
+heat-engine is the heat project server with an internal RPC api called by the heat-api server.

 INVENTORY
 =========
-The heat engine does all the orchestration work and is the layer in which the resource integration is implemented.
+The heat-engine does all the orchestration work and is the layer in which the resource integration is implemented.

 OPTIONS